Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-002-unused-given.md

         * The field `birthday` is only initialized in the step `And the customer's birthday is 2000/03/19`.
         * A default birthday is passed to the business function 'Add Customer' in multiple steps.
         * Decide to use the default birthday, since there is no assertion on the correct birthday.
-        * Remove the in the step implementation the code.
+        * Remove the in the step from the step implementation file .
-        * Remove the in the Gherkin feature the step `And the customer's birthday is 2000/03/19`.
+        * Remove the in `Custoer.feature' the step `And the customer's birthday is 2000/03/19`.